MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_gdiarg_stretchblt.md

  - DXGK_GDIARG_STRETCHBLT
 ---

-# _DXGK_GDIARG_STRETCHBLT structure
+# DXGK_GDIARG_STRETCHBLT structure

 ## -description

-The DXGK_GDIARG_STRETCHBLT structure describes the characteristics of a GDI hardware-accelerated stretch <a href="/windows-hardware/drivers/">bit-block transfer (bitblt)</a> operation.
+The **DXGK_GDIARG_STRETCHBLT** structure describes the characteristics of a GDI hardware-accelerated stretch bit-block transfer (bitblt) operation.

 ## -struct-fields

 ### -field SrcRect [in]

-A <a href="/windows/win32/api/windef/ns-windef-rect">RECT</a> structure that defines the rectangular area to be copied.
+A [**RECT**](/windows/win32/api/windef/ns-windef-rect) structure that defines the rectangular area to be copied.
 This rectangle is specified in the coordinate system of the source surface and is defined by two points: upper left and lower right.
 The two points that define the rectangle are always well ordered.

 The source rectangle will never exceed the bounds of the source surface, so it will never overhang the source surface.

-This rectangle is mapped to the destination rectangle defined by <b>DstRect</b>.
+This rectangle is mapped to the destination rectangle defined by **DstRect**.

 For more information, see the Remarks section.

 ### -field DstRect [in]

-A <a href="/windows/win32/api/windef/ns-windef-rect">RECT</a> structure that defines the rectangular area to be modified.
+A [**RECT**](/windows/win32/api/windef/ns-windef-rect) structure that defines the rectangular area to be modified.
 This rectangle is specified in the coordinate system of the destination surface and is defined by two points: upper left and lower right.
 The rectangle is lower-right exclusive; that is, its lower and right edges are not a part of the bit-block transfer.
 The two points that define the rectangle are always well ordered.

-The destination rectangle defined by <b>DstRect</b> can exceed the bounds of the destination surface, but sub-rectangles cannot.
+The destination rectangle defined by **DstRect** can exceed the bounds of the destination surface, but sub-rectangles cannot.
 Additionally, all sub-rectangles are guaranteed to fit inside the destination surface.
 Sub-rectangles can be constrained further by a bounding rectangle that is smaller than the destination rectangle.

 For more information, see the Remarks section.

 ### -field DstAllocationIndex [in]

-An index of the element in the allocation list that specifies the allocation that is referenced by the <b>DstRect</b> destination rectangle.
+An index of the element in the allocation list that specifies the allocation that is referenced by the **DstRect** destination rectangle.

 ### -field SrcAllocationIndex [in]